 Egg laying is another characteristic that is common to all birds, or members of the Aves class.
 However, it is not unique to this class of animals, as reptiles, fish, amphibians and insects also all lay eggs.
 Birds’ eggs have hard shells that are mostly made out of calcium; a layer of hardened mucus helps to keep them intact.
 Within an egg, the embryo gets its nutrition from the yolk and the egg white, which is known as albumin.
 The vast majority of bird species build nests for their eggs and proceed to care for the hatchlings until they are capable of fending for themselves.
 In most species, both males and females play important roles in caring for the young.

-Nearly all birds incubate their eggs.
+Nearly all species of birds incubate their eggs.
 Exceptions include megapodes, or mound builders, which rely on external heat sources like decaying vegetation, and brood parasites.
 The latter, including cuckoos and cowbirds, prefer to lay their eggs in other birds’ nests.
 Some birds, like murres and certain penguin species, don’t use nests at all, choosing instead to rest eggs on the tops of their feet during incubation.
 Incubation periods range from 11 to 80 days depending on species.

 A set of eggs that is laid at one time is called a clutch.
 Anywhere from one to 20 eggs or so may be found in a single clutch.
 Some birds engage in determinate laying, meaning that they lay the same number of eggs per clutch every time.
 Most birds engage in indeterminate laying, meaning that the number per clutch varies.